AdobeDocs/campaign-standard.en/help/administration/using/sms-protocol.md

 **SR ID or error code in optional field**

 If checked, the content of optional fields will be appended to the text processed by regexes above.
-The text will have the format "0xTAG:VALUE", 0xTAG being the 4-digit hexadecimal value of the tag in upper case (e.g. 0x002E).
+The text will have the format `0xTAG:VALUE`, `0xTAG` being the 4-digit hexadecimal value of the tag in upper case e.g. `0x002E`.

-For example, you might want to capture the ID in the receipted_message_id field.
+For example, you might want to capture the ID in the `receipted_message_id` field.
 For this, enable this checkbox and the following text will be added to the status:

 ```
 0x001E:05e3299e-8d37-49d0-97c6-8e4fe60c7739